Tetiʻaroa: Williams and Brando

 In 1904, the royal family sold Tetiʻaroa to Johnston Walter Williams, a Canadian national and the only dentist in Tahiti.
 Williams later became Consul of the United Kingdom from 1916 to 1935.
 Williams managed Tetiʻaroa as a residence and a copra plantation.

-In 1960, Marlon Brando "discovered" Tetiʻaroa while scouting filming locations for Mutiny on the Bounty, which was shot on Tahiti and neighboring Moorea.
+In 1960, Marlon Brando "discovered" Tetiʻaroa while scouting filming locations for Mutiny on the Bounty, which was shot on Tahiti and neighbouring Mo'orea.
 After filming was completed, Brando hired a local fisherman to ferry him to Tetiʻaroa.
 It was "more gorgeous than anything I had anticipated," he marveled in his 1994 autobiography Songs My Mother Taught Me.
 Brando eventually purchased Tetiʻaroa's islets (motus) from one of Williams's direct descendants, Mrs. (Madame) Duran.
 Williams and his wife are buried on Motu Rimatuu.
 Brando decided on the purchase in 1966, having to endure political interference and local resistance to secure the atoll, reef and lagoon, all of which is now the property of French Polynesia.
 Many important archaeological sites have been located, identified, and studied on Tetiʻaroa.
 Thus, the historical significance of Tetiʻaroa to the people (and the government) of French Polynesia continues to make future development questionable at best.

 Wanting to live on the atoll, Brando built a small village on Motu Onetahi in 1970.
 It consisted of an airstrip to arrive without breaching the reef, 12 simple bungalows, a kitchen hut, dining hall and bar, all built from local materials: coconut wood, thatch roofs and even large sea shells for sinks.
 The village became a place for friends, family and researchers studying the atoll's ecology and archaeology.
 Over the years, Brando spent as much time on the atoll as he could, and valued it as a getaway from his hectic life in Hollywood.
-Although, ultimately, he didn’t spend as much time there as he’d wished to, it is said that he always cherished his moments on Tetiʻaroa.
+Although, ultimately, he didn't spend as much time there as he'd wished to, it is said that he always cherished his moments on Tetiʻaroa.
 During his stays on the island, he was often visited by his children, grandchildren and great-grandchildren.
 Upon his death, Brando's son Teihotu lived on the island for some time.
 Eventually the village became a modest hotel managed by his Tahitian wife, Tarita Teriipaia, who had played his on-screen love in Mutiny on the Bounty.
 The hotel operated for more than 25 years, even after Brando had to leave French Polynesia to return to Los Angeles.
-Many hotel guests, arriving with higher expectations, lamented the lack of amenities normally found at an island “resort”.
+Many hotel guests, arriving with higher expectations, lamented the lack of amenities normally found at an island "resort".